kelvinlim/fastcda/README.md

 unable to find the necessary programs, it will complain and exit.

-If you have installed the packages in non standard locations, you can use a yaml configuration file to specify the locations.
+If you have installed the java and graphviz in non standard locations, you can use a yaml configuration file to specify the locations.

 For linux/macos, the configuration file  should